state-alchemists/zrb/docs/getting-started.md

 To run again: zrb base64 encode --text "non-credential-string"
 ```

-> __WARNING:__ Anyone can easily decode a base64-encoded string.
+> __⚠️ WARNING:__ Anyone can easily decode a base64-encoded string.
 Don't use it to encrypt your password or any important credentials.

 Related tasks are usually located under the same `task-group`.